Shane-Bath/Hangman/README.md

 For hangman gallows and stick man, I first practiced on Notepad and I completed the final version in the py file itself.

-In order to display the image you have use enclose the *string* with three """ *string* """.
-I had issue with \ (backslash) as it is a special character in Python, but to you can use *r* which is *raw* python string.
-The character will be represented as a normal string.
+In order to display the image you have use enclose the *string* with three quotation marks, for example: """ *string* """.
+I had an issue with \ (backslash) as it is a special character in Python, but to you can use *r* which is *raw* python string.
+The character will be represented as a normal string if you place the *r* before

 ## Testing